 In this section, you will learn how to change your chart type quickly.
 Select the cell first!
 After that, locate the type group:

-With a single click, you can convert the default type to another type.
+You can convert the default type to another type with a single click.

 Highlight Data Points on the Chart

-For better readability, it is important to place markers to highlight the key data points on the chart.
-You can apply color markers for the max and min points and negative data points too.
-Furthermore, you can highlight the first and last data points on the series.
+For better readability, placing markers to highlight the key data points on the chart is important.
+You can also apply color markers for the max and min points and negative data points.
+Furthermore, you can highlight the series’s first and last data points.

-In the example below, we will show you how to apply colors to highlight the min and max data.
+The example below shows you how to apply colors to highlight the min and max data.

 Under the Show section, you have four options:

-- High and Low Point: Highlight the highest or lowest data point in the selected group.
+- High and Low Point: Highlight the selected group’s highest or lowest data point.

 - Toggle First and Last Point: You can highlight the first or last data point in the selected sparkline group.

 - Negative Points: You can highlight the negative values on the selected series with a different color or marker.

 - Markers: Apply markers for all data points on the line.
-Good to know that this marker is valid for only one line!
+It is good to know that this marker is valid for only one line!

 Deleting the Sparklines

-If you want to delete a cell that contains sparkline, you have to apply a little trick.
+If you want to delete a cell containing a sparkline, apply a little trick.
 Try to use the delete key; nothing will happen.

-To delete the cell content, use these steps below:
+To delete the cell content, use the steps below: